Key Takeaways

-Google learns every time a user searches via Google Search and wants to give each searcher answers to their questions as soon as possible.
+Google learns every time a user searches via Google Search.
+It wants to give each searcher answers to their questions as soon as possible.

 1. Make your website load faster

-Studies show that 25% of visitors leave from a web page that loads in more than four seconds.
-Bounce rates increase 50% if your website takes two seconds extra to load and conversions fall by 12% for every extra second it takes for your website to load.
+Studies show that 25% of visitors leave a page that takes more than 4 seconds to load.
+Bounce rates increase by 50% when your website takes 2 extra seconds to load.
+Conversions fall by 12% for every extra second it takes for your website to load.

 How do you make your website faster?
 Start by understanding how Google sees your website by using Google’s free tool called Google PageSpeed Insights:

-Google Page Speed is a tool to ensure your website is fast for all types of devices, whether it is on a desktop, a smartphone or a tablet.
+Google Page Speed is a tool that helps ensure your website is fast across all devices.
+It works on desktops, smartphones, and tablets.

 How to optimize your website images